 - Observational research can include a high degree of researcher bias — the observer is human, and his/her subconscious opinions or biases can affect the analysis.

-- Observation is heavily dependent on interpretation.
+- Observation can be heavily dependent on interpretation.
 Since a researcher cannot “see” attitudes or thoughts, it can be difficult to do accurate analysis on why people do what they do from observation alone.

-- Observational research doesn’t always return an accurate demographic sample.
+- Some forms of observational research don’t always return an accurate demographic sample.
 For example, researchers are sometimes left at the mercy of whoever was available while the study took place, whether or not that lines up with the larger population.